Labbeti/conette-audio-captioning/README.md

 ## Train a model
 ### Requirements
 - Intended for Ubuntu 20.04 only.
 Requires **java** < 1.13, **ffmpeg**, **yt-dlp**, and **zip** commands.
-- Minimal recommanded GPU: GPU V100-32G.
+- Recommanded GPU: NVIDIA V100 with 32GB VRAM.
 - WavCaps dataset might requires more than 2 TB of disk storage.
+Other datasets requires less than 50 GB.

 ### Installation
 By default, **only the inference requirements are installed for conette**.
 To install training requirements you need to use the following command: